 - A. Generally.
-The Alternative Method of development for each Optional Overlay Zoning District in this Division allows an increase in FAR, lot coverage, and other elements by applying Incentive Elements.
+The Alternative Method of development for each Optional Overlay District in this section allows an increase in floor area ratio (FAR), lot coverage, and other elements by applying Incentive Elements.
 This section establishes a schedule of Incentive Elements that describes the incentive conditions and the FAR, lot coverage and bonuses associated with each element. - B. Incentive Elements.
 An application for Site Plan or Special Exception approval is eligible for increased FAR or other incentives by applying the following Incentive Elements.
 For each Incentive Element, a property owner may select only one incentive from Columns 2 and 3.